Table of Contents

 • Basic testing

 That is why prototype cost estimation should never start with material price alone.
 A small aluminum part may look simple, but setup, programming, and inspection can still make a one-off part expensive.
-Recent 2026 machining guides note that small-batch prototype work carries a premium because setup and programming are spread over very few units.
+2026 machining guides confirm that small-batch prototype work carries a premium because setup costs are spread over very few units.

 The Main Cost Drivers